Prevent Healthcare Data Breaches: A 12-Step Guide

 Unusual process behavior catches what file scanning misses.
 PowerShell connecting to external IPs, Office applications spawning cmd.exe, svchost.exe running from unexpected directories.
 Process monitoring detects memory-only attacks that never drop files to disk.

-File indicators remain valuable despite limitations.
+File indicators still work, despite their limitations.

 Malicious file hashes work well for known threats.
 MD5, SHA-1, and SHA-256 hashes let you check files against threat intelligence feeds.
 The catch: attackers modify files constantly, generating new hashes that evade detection.